What is the issue?

 - Place a surgical mask on the patient and isolate the patient in a single room with the door closed.

 - Use droplet and contact precautions (single-use surgical face mask, eye protection, gown and gloves).

 - Undertake testing in your hospital or through your primary pathology service:

 – Take a single nasopharyngeal swab for viral testing.
 To conserve swabs the same swab that has been used to sample the oropharynx should be utilised for nasopharynx sampling.

 – Take blood in a serum tube for storage at VIDRL.

 - After a national expert review, it has been determined that there is negligible risk of aerosolisation from taking a nose and throat swab in a patient with an acute respiratory infection.
 This means a single use facemask (surgical mask) is now recommended for taking a nose and throat swab.

 - If the patient has symptoms and signs suggestive of pneumonia, however, there is a possibility that the viral load might be higher.
-These patients should be referred to hospital for treatment, and airborne precautions, including a P2 respirator, should be used when collecting nasopharyngeal or oropharyngeal samples.
+These patients should be referred to hospital for treatment, and airborne precautions, including a P2 respirator, should be used for lower respiratory tract specimen collection.